ltdislab/site/content/about.en.md

 - Analyzed 200+ services, systems and platforms
 - Fundamental Knowledge in Information Security
-- Managed large projects such as:
+- Managed large projects for instance such as:
  * *Internet-Mobile and SMS Bank Creation*
  * *Implementation of Core Banking System*
  * *Billing System Swap for Telecommunications Company*